Hopac/Hopac/Docs/Internals.md

 =============================================

 This document describes some aspects of the internal implementation of Hopac.
-This document is not meant to be something that a user of Hopac would need to understand, but potential users might find this interesting nevertheless.
-The code snippets in here are illustrative and not necessarily valid F# code.
-The actual definitions may be written in C# and contain implementation details not discussed here.
+This is not meant to be something that a user of Hopac would need to understand, but potential users might find this interesting nevertheless.
+The code snippets in here are illustrative and not necessarily valid F# or C# code.
+The actual definitions corresponding to a snippet of F# may be written in C# and contain implementation details not discussed here.
 Also note that these are internal implementation details and subject to change.
 The internal design of Hopac has evolved considerably during the course of developing it.
 This document makes mention of "tricks" or techniques used in the implementation.
 The possibility of using many of these techniques in the implementation is something that was not a priori obvious when I started working on the implementation and the discovery and subsequent incorporation of some of these techniques into the implementation has improved the performance of Hopac significantly.

 Scheduler and Workers
 ---------------------